oit-ipbl/Integration/team_exercise/team_exercise1.md

   - [integration ](https://github.com/oit-ipbl/Integration)

 ## Deadline and product submission
-- Your team has to create youtube videos until 8/17
+- Your team has to create a youtube video until 8/17

 ## Exercise1 (Cross-cultural communication and creating youtube video)
 - Let's create a video to cook and introduce the foods in each other's country and publish it on youtube.